Updated August 30th, 2017

 My favorite panini for kids is my Peanut Butter Banana Chocolate Chip Panini –It speaks for itself!
 But there are others: some savory, such as my Spinach Bean and Cheddar Panini, with or without sliced Grilled Orange Herb Chicken and some sweet, such as my Strawberry Banana Panini or my Apple Honey Panini.
 Of course, feel free to replace the ingredients with whatever your kid likes best.
 The options are limitless, as long as you use wholesome ingredients: It’s the grilling in the panini maker that makes them special for the kids.

 Another fun alternative–this one doesn’t require bread and your kid can bite into it without silverware— is my Potato Tortilla.
 Kids love this lunch at room temperature or cold, so you can make it ahead (it freezes well).
 You can also serve it for breakfast.
 It is filled with protein and is so yummy and filling.

-My Power Chocolate Banana Milk shake, which my now 16-year-old son makes for himself every single morning, he loves it so much, is quick and easy to make.
+My Power Chocolate Banana Milk shake, which my son Gabe, used to make for himself every single morning, he loved it so much, is quick and easy to make.
 It is filled with protein, fiber, potassium and calcium and it just makes you feel so good inside knowing you got them to slurp up something that’s so good for them, with such gusto!
 You have to check out what power ingredients I hide in there.
 If your kid doesn’t like chocolate (WHAT??!), you can do the same with my Power Strawberry Banana Milkshake.